 Drugs that are screened in a typical urine drug test include marijuana, cocaine, amphetamines and methamphetamines, PCP, opiates, and more.
-DISA's SAMHSA certified vendor partners, CRL, Alere, and Quest Diagnostics are some of the largest clinical testing laboratories in the U.S. and provides urine collection services for several major businesses worldwide.
+DISA's SAMHSA-certified vendor partners are some of the largest clinical testing laboratories in the U.S. and provide urine collection services for several major businesses worldwide.

-For more than 30 years DISA’s vendor partner, Psychemedics Corporation has been the pioneer and leader in hair drug testing.
-Psychemedics hair testing is considered cheat proof since it cannot be substituted, adulterated, or diluted with cleansers, bleachers, or dyes.
+For more than 35 years, DISA’s vendor partners have been the pioneers in hair drug testing.
+Hair testing is considered cheat-proof since it cannot be substituted, adulterated, or diluted with cleansers, bleaches, or dyes.

 Drugs take time to metabolize and pass through the system into urine, but saliva tests can detect use that has been extremely recent -- ranging from a few minutes to about 48 hours.
 This makes oral fluid testing ideal for a wide variety of testing situations.

-DISA’s vendor partner, a pioneer of oral fluid technology, is a leader in providing all of your oral testing needs and education.
+DISA’s vendor partner is a pioneer of oral fluid technology and a leader in providing all of your oral testing needs and education.